 Ensuring a Long, Healthy Life

-Vaccinating your pets are important in preventing infectious diseases that not only can make them sick, but can be fatal.
+Vaccination and wellness exams for your pets are important in preventing infectious diseases that not only can make them sick, but can be fatal.
 Puppies and kittens are most susceptible and need a series of vaccinations between 6-16 weeks of age.

 Core vaccines are considered vital to all pets based on risk of exposure, severity of disease or transmissibility to humans.
 For Dogs: Vaccines for canine parvovirus, distemper, canine hepatitis and rabies are considered core vaccines.
 Non-Core vaccines are given totally based on risk of exposure and include, Bordetella and Parainfluenza for Kennel Cough, Influenza, and Lyme.